arvindh75/Spccesh-Shell/spccesh_new/README.md

 ## Implementation
 - `history` : History can display maximum of 10 commands and it displays only the **previous** commands (excluding the current one like ZSH).
 Continuously repeated commands are stored only once in the history.
+- `bg` and `fg` : If multiple arguments are provided, only the first argument is taken and error is not reported.

 ### The shell was developed in Linux(Manjaro), some features may not work in other distros or other OS(s).